syncfusion-content/wpf-docs/wpf/DockingManager/Advanced-Features.md

 The following code example explains how to set the scroll button in normal mode.

+{% tabs %}

-{% highlight html %}
+{% highlight xaml %}

   <syncfusion:DockingManager x:Name="dockingManager"     EnableScrollableSidePanel="True"    UseDocumentContainer="True"     ScrollButtonMode="Normal"    ScrollButtonsBarStyle="{StaticResource CustomScrollPanelStyle}"/>

 {% endhighlight %}

 {% highlight c#  %}

-  dockingManager.ScrollButtonsBarStyle = App.Current.Resources["CustomScrollPanelStyle"] as Style;  dockingManager.ScrollButtonMode = ScrollingButtonMode.Normal;  dockingManager.UseDocumentContainer = true;  dockingManager.EnableScrollableSidePanel = true;
+dockingManager.ScrollButtonsBarStyle = App.Current.Resources["CustomScrollPanelStyle"] as Style;

+dockingManager.ScrollButtonMode = ScrollingButtonMode.Normal;

+dockingManager.UseDocumentContainer = true;

+dockingManager.EnableScrollableSidePanel = true;

 {% endhighlight  %}

+{% endtabs %}

 ## Support for Resizing Only the Element around the Splitter

 When a container is resized with use of a splitter, all children elements that reside inside the container get resized proportionally according to their desired sizes.
 By enabling this support we can resize only the elements that share common splitters, not all the elements inside the container.